Landmark Media Enterprises: Properties

-Landmark owns Dominion Enterprises, which runs classified advertising websites for real estate, vehicles, travel, franchises and businesses for sale.
-Dominion also provides software as a service products to real estate agents, auto dealers, and motorcycle dealers.
+Landmark owns Dominion Enterprises, which provides software as a service and information products to auto dealers, motorcycle dealers, real estate agents, hotels and franchisors.
+The businesses owned by Dominion Enterprises include DominionDMS, Activator, Dealer Specialties, Cross-Sell, DataOne Software, Prime Street, Franchise Ventures, DX1, ZiiDMS, and Travel Media Group.

 Former properties

 One of Landmark Communications's holdings was TeleCable Corporation, a cable television service that began in a small Virginia town in the late 1950s.
-Landmark obtained franchise licenses to operate in about two dozen cities throughout the eastern half of the U.S., including Overland Park, Kansas; Plano & Arlington, Texas; Bloomington, Illinois; Racine, Wisconsin; Springfield, Missouri; Wytheville & Princeton, Virginia; Selma, Alabama, and other cities.
+Landmark obtained franchise licenses to operate in about two dozen cities throughout the eastern half of the U.S., including Overland Park, Kansas; Plano & Arlington, Texas; Bloomington, Illinois; Racine, Wisconsin; Springfield, Missouri; Wytheville & Princeton, West Virginia; Selma, Alabama, and other cities.
 TeleCable was a progressive company that inspired HBO 2, Disney 2, and Showtime 2 in Overland Park, Kansas.
 Prior to the 1980s, technology enabled subscribers to receive only 12 channels on a CATV system.
 TeleCable built two CATV systems in one when the franchise was granted in Overland Park in the late 1960s.
 Customers had A/B switches at their TVs so they could select either set of channels.
 This gave TeleCable of Overland Park twice as many channels (24) as other CATV companies.
 With advances in technology, TeleCable of Overland Park was able to double the number offered to 48 channels.
 In the early 1980s, there were very few satellite channels, and the pay cable channels typically signed off the air before midnight on weeknights (later on the weekends).
 Customers complained to TeleCable of Overland Park that they missed the 7 p.m. movie start due to late working hours, dinner, or children's activities.
 TeleCable management contacted HBO, Showtime, and The Disney Channel to ask to receive the Eastern Time Zone satellite feed of their programs for its Central Time Zone operation.
 TeleCable officials planned to charge customers who requested this expanded service an extra 50 cents per month.
 The movie channels dismissed the idea, believing no one would pay for that option.
 After several months, management had the full attention of the networks, as thousands were signing up.
 The sole benefit for customers was a one-hour earlier start for movies and other programs.
 But HBO and Showtime soon decided to create separate services for those channels.
 Disney followed suit a few years later.

 Landmark's predecessor, Norfolk Newspapers, entered broadcasting in 1930, when it bought Virginia's oldest radio station, WTAR.
 It later added Virginia's second television station (and Hampton Roads' first), WTAR-TV (now WTKR) and an FM station (now WVKL).
 It acquired WFMY-TV in Greensboro as part of its purchase of the Greensboro, North Carolina newspapers in 1965.
 However, U.S. Federal Communications Commission (FCC) cross-ownership rules forced Landmark to sell off WFMY in 1976 and WTAR-TV in 1981.
 Under the rules then, a company could not own both a newspaper and a television station in the same market.